AI Generated Content: Google’s Stance, Evidence, Theory & Ideas

 Theory: Why AI Content Websites Were Affected?

 With Google cracking down specifically on lowest-quality content, the classification for low-quality content has obviously become a lot more strict than it was previously.
 Currently, Google can’t fact-check every blog its crawlers come across.
-And the number of blogs being put up every day has only increased since ChatGPT and other AI tools.
+Moreover, the frequency of blogs published every day has only increased with the advent of ChatGPT and other AI tools.

-Since AI content can be made in mere minutes, the larger task isn’t publishing but rather editing and fact-checking.
-This was one of the reasons why many websites using AI-generated content had to put up a disclaimer clause saying that some content may not be accurate as it could be AI-generated.
-However, websites with this disclaimer put Google at a disadvantage in knowing exactly which content is fact-checked and reliable versus which content could be misleading.
+You can get AI content in mere minutes.
+So the larger task isn’t publishing but rather editing and fact-checking.
+And it is one of the major reasons why websites using AI-generated content put up disclaimer clause in their policies.
+The clause stated about the possibility of inaccuracies due to use of AI in content generation.
+However, this put Google at a disadvantage in discerning whether content pieces are fact-checked and reliable or not.

 Thus, more websites with AI content were seemingly affected compared to human-written websites.
 Here’s a picture of the recent addition to Search Quality Rater Guidelines to drive our point home.